mattstyles/urban-ui/scripts/arc/readme.md

 npm run build
 ```

+## Arc configuration

 By default arc will compile all files under an `src` directory and output them to `dist`.

-It will also generate typescript definition files based on the `tsconfig.json` found in the package.
+Arc will also generate typescript definition files based on the `tsconfig.json` found in the package.

 Arc can be configured by placing an `arc.config.ts` file (or json, or js) at the package root, for example:

 ```
-import type {Config} from '@urban-ui/arc' import tsconfig from './tsconfig.json'
+import type {Config} from '@urban-ui/arc' import { getTsConfig } from "@urban-ui/arc/ts";

+const tsconfig = await getTsConfig();

 const config: Config = {
   include: [tsconfig.compilerOptions.rootDir],